SoftUni-Internal/interactive-content/EN/00-Final-Exam/01-Problem-02.md

 `['Hello|#Invalid food#19/03/20#450|$5*(@']`

 **Output**
-You have food to last you for: 0 days!
+You have enough food for 0 days\!

 **Comments**
-We have no matches, which means we have no food.
+There are no matches, which means you have no food.

 This text `#Invalid food#19/03/20#450` is not a match, since it does not have a `#` at the end.